kolwit/com.kolwit.pickcontact/README.md

 # PickContact plugin for Cordova 3.x and PhoneGap

 This plugin is based on the plugins [com.monday.contact-chooser](https://github.com/monday-consulting/ContactChooser) and [org.apache.cordova.contacts](https://github.com/apache/cordova-plugin-contacts)
 It is fully inspired on the ContactChooser plugin, the trigger to get data is the same.
 The only thing different is the data that is returned.
-The plugin will return more data, for example phone numbers, emails and adresses (as in the cordova contacts plugin).
+The plugin will return more data, for example phone numbers, emails and addresses (as in the cordova contacts plugin).

 This plugin brings up a native Windows Phone 8, iOS or Android contact-picker overlay, accessing the address-book and returning the selected contact's name, email and phone number.